 In these businesses, the top person needs to make the decisions in a lot of cases.
-They need to buy in to the Microsoft Dynamics manufacturing ERP or they will be disappointed with the outcomes.
-Staff are used to doing things off-the-cuff which is good getting parts out the door but bad in ERP.
+They need to buy into the Microsoft Dynamics manufacturing ERP or they will be disappointed with the outcomes.
+Staff is used to doing things off-the-cuff which are good getting parts out the door but bad in ERP.

 Do Not Second Guess the System

 These businesses are used to being agile and creative.
 They have solved all kinds of issues that come up in day to day manufacturing by adjusting, changing, creating, and inventing.
 While being trained and running simulations through Microsoft Dynamics manufacturing there is going to be a strong instinct to do the same.
 You need to park that creativity for a while until you see how the system works end to end in the real world.
 That creative instinct has led customers to create customization solutions looking for problems, and end up spending much more than they needed to for little benefit.

 It's usually the best idea to let the consultants configure the system for you as a "first pass" and put in place the best practices (best ideas) they've seen at other businesses like yours.
 This really helps streamline the process.
 If the consultants set the system up for you, do NOT accept it without checking.
 You need to get your hands into the system (decision-makers and power users alike) and try and break it.
 You should be doing this for at least a few months.

 Data Collection and Consolidation for your Microsoft Dynamics manufacturing ERP Implementation